 If a judge believes that your family’s financial outlook is so unbalanced as to be unfair to have your spouse pay an attorney, then you may end up being ordered to pay attorney’s fees.
 However, most families do not have a wide disparity in income where this is necessary.
 What you should take away from this discussion on attorney’s fees is that while your spouse may be asking you to pay their attorney’s fees, it is unlikely that you will ever have to do so.

 Questions about finances in Texas divorces?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material that we discussed today please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material that we discussed today, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where you can ask questions and receive direct feedback about your specific circumstances.
-We appreciate the ability to serve our community and do so on a daily basis in courtrooms throughout southeast Texas.
-We would be honored to speak to you about how we can best serve you and your family.
+We appreciate the ability to serve our community and do so daily in courtrooms throughout southeast Texas.
+We would be honored to speak to you about how we can best help you and your family.